Generation and analysis of lamplighter programs: Conclusion

 \section{Conclusion}

-We have constructed a programming language based on P\(''\) that manipulates an infinite sequence of bits using function composition and iteration.
-We derived combinatorial formulas for this language and for subsets of it that collapse certain classes of equivalent programs.
-Our analysis of equivalent programs included dead loops, nested loops, loop unrolling, and infinite loops.
+We have analyzed the semantics of a programming language that manipulates an infinite sequence of bits using function composition and iteration.
+Our goal was to find classes of programs which are semantically equivalent, that is, yield the same outputs on every possible input.

-This analysis can be applied to program search.
-The goal of program search is to search efficiently through the space of possible programs and find one which satisfies a desired specification or input-output behavior.
-This can be used for automatic program synthesis.
+To do this, we studied the relationship between the language's instructions for manipulating memory and the lamplighter group.
+We performed reachability analysis to statically determine when loops are entered and how they can be transformed while preserving semantics.

+By deriving combinatorial generating functions for restricted subsets of this language and analyzing their asymptotic behavior, we establish increasingly tight lower and upper bounds on the growth rate of semantically distinct programs.
+In the previous section, we also explored the distribution of runtimes when a program of fixed length is sampled from the language.

-We hope that this combinatorial analysis will be extended to more complex classes of equivalent programs, yielding further reductions in the search space.
-In particular, we would like to find tighter upper and lower bounds on \(\lim_{n \rightarrow \infty} ([z^n] E(z))^{1/n}\) for the set \(E\) of non-equivalent programs.
+We hope that this combinatorial analysis will be extended to more complex classes of equivalent programs, yielding further reductions.
+In particular, we would like to find tighter upper and lower bounds on the growth rate of the set of semantically distinct programs.